 Connecting public goods to sustainable development is a relatively new approach to the issue of public goods.
-Historically, the access to the phenomenon originated in the legal debate over property: The accepted view among Western jurists was for a long time that the foundation of the concept of property in ancient times was the occupation of land by a single proprietor and his family (Ostrom and Hess, 2007).
-However, in 1861, the English jurist Maine, drawing on his own extensive research concluded that "it is more than likely that joint ownership, and not separate ownership, is the really archaic institution" (Maine, [1861] 1963, p.252).
-Until today, the bearing of private property in comparison to common property remains a contested issue in modern legal scholarship as stated in the famous article by Hardin (1968) on
+Historically, the access to the phenomenon originated in the legal debate over property: the accepted view among Western jurists was for a long time that the foundation of the concept of property in ancient times was the occupation of land by a single proprietor and his family (Ostrom and Hess, 2007).
+However, in 1861, the English Jurist H.S.
+Maine, drawing on his own extensive research, concluded that "it is more than likely that joint ownership, and not separate ownership, is the really archaic institution" (Maine 1861/1963, p.
+252).
+Until today, the bearing of private property in comparison to common property remains a contested issue in modern legal scholarship as stated in the famous article by Hardin (1968) on "The tragedy of the commons".
+Along the same lines, economists view common-property institutions as having a longer history than private property (North et al., 1983).
+But private property is considered by most economists to be an essential ingredient in economic development (see, e.g. Welch, 1983).